Outrup

 Outrup (or Ovtrup) is a town in Varde Municipality in the Region of Southern Denmark.
-The town has a population of 994 (1 January 2025).
+The town has a population of 1,003 (1 January 2026).

+Outrup is a small rural town that reflects traditional Danish life.
+It has a quiet environment and basic services such as schools and small businesses.

 Sport

 Region Varde Elitesport formerly the Outrup Speedway Club is a motorcycle speedway club southwest of Outrup, at the Outrup Speedway Center, Hennevej 35.
 They compete in the Danish Speedway League.